 Fax: 0141 302 5901

-If your complaint relates to a care service we provide you can choose whether to complaint to us or the Care Inspectorate.
-You can find out more about their complaints procedure or make a complaint by contacting the Care Inspectorate:
+If your complaint relates to a care service we provide, you can choose whether to complain to us or the Care Inspectorate.
+You can find out more about their complaints procedure, or make a complaint, by contacting them.

 After we have fully investigated your complaint, if you are still dissatisfied with our decision or the way we dealt with your complaint, you can ask the Scottish Publci Services Ombudsman (SPSO) to look at it.